alexrobincrabbe/Boopball/README.md

 <br>

 - The primary font [monoton](https://fonts.google.com/specimen/Monoton) was chosen for its immediate visual impact and retro style feel.
-It was used for the header and headings.
+It was used for the header and headings

 - The secondary font [merienda](https://fonts.google.com/specimen/Merienda) was chosen for the game instructions.
-It is easy to read, but is still somewhat stylised.
+It is easy to read, but is still somewhat stylised

-- The tertiary font [rock salt](https://fonts.google.com/specimen/Merienda) was used for the in game text.
-It has a cartoony look, which goes with the game graphics style.
+- The tertiary font [rock salt](https://fonts.google.com/specimen/Merienda) was used for the in-game text.
+It has a cartoony look, which goes with the game graphics style

 ### Icons